-20 (a) the justice believes his or her recusal would further the interests of justice; or

-(b) the justice substantially doubts his or her capacity to be impartial;\ or

-(c) the circumstances are such that a reasonable person aware of the facts would doubt the justice's ability to be impartial.\

-(5) Disqualification of an appellate justice is also required in the following instances:
+(a) the justice believes his or her recusal would further the interests of justice; or (b) the justice substantially doubts his or her capacity to be impartial; or (c) the circumstances are such that a reasonable person aware of the facts would doubt the justice's ability to be impartial.
+(5) Disqualification of an appellate justice is also required in the following instances: (a) The appellate justice has served as a lawyer in the pending proceeding, or has upon any issue involved in the proceeding.

-30 (a) The appellate justice has appeared or otherwise served as a lawyer in the 31 pending\ matter proceeding, or has appeared or served as a lawyer in any other 32 matter proceeding involving any of the same parties if that other matter proceeding 33 related to the same contested issues of fact and law as the present matter 34 proceeding, or has given advice to any party in the present proceeding upon any 35 issue involved in the proceeding.
+ADVISORY COMMITTEE COMMENTARY: Canon 3E(5)(a)